maximilianofni/maximilianofni/README.md

 ### Hi, My name is MAXIMILIANO 👋
 - I like to practice and watch sports.
-I like judo, running, swimming, going to the gym, playing soccer.
+I like judo, running, swimming, going to the gym, playing soccer, watching films and series.
 - I like to learn about new technologies web .
 - I am currently learning about project development at ARDUINO.